 The AIFMD requires that each AIF must have an AIFM.
-The AIFM may be an EU or non-EU entity; however non-EU AIFMs will not be able to avail of the AIFMD marketing passport until 2015 at the earliest.
+The AIFM may be an EU or non-EU entity; however non-EU AIFMs will not be able to avail of the AIFMD marketing passport unless and until the European Commission decides to adopt legislation extending the AIFMD passport to non-EU AIFMs.
 The AIFMD imposes a number of obligations on an authorised AIFM, including detailed organisational requirements, minimum capital requirements and requirements concerning remuneration policies and practices.
-The AIFM must ensure that each AIF appoints a depositary, which will be subject to the new depositary regime set out in the AIFMD.
+The AIFM must ensure that each AIF appoints a depositary, which will be subject to the depositary regime set out in the AIFMD, including strict liability in the event of a loss of financial instruments held in custody.
 The AIFMD also contains detailed provisions as to the conditions which will apply when an AIFM delegates any of its functions.

-For more information on the AIFMD, please see our dedicated AIFMD webpage.
+For more information on the AIFMD, please see our dedicated AIFs webpage.

-1.3 Approval of AIFM
+1.3 Approval of the AIFM

-A QIAIF will, pursuant to the AIFMD, be required to appoint an external AIFM or, in the case of QIAIF established as an investment company, such fund may be a self-managed AIF.
+A QIAIF will, pursuant to the AIFMD, be required to appoint an external AIFM or, in the case of a QIAIF established as an ICAV or investment company, such fund may be a self-managed AIF.
 The AIFM will need to be approved by the Central Bank in advance of the QIAIF application for authorisation.
 Further information on the authorisation of an AIFM is set out in Section 4 below.

-1.4 The self-managed QIAIF as a marketing solution for non-EU AIFM
+1.4 The Self-managed QIAIF as a Marketing Solution for non-EU AIFMs

-Although non-EU AIFMs will not be able to avail of the AIFMD marketing passport until 2015 at the earliest, the non-EU AIFM could establish a self-managed QIAIF which may itself apply for authorisation as the AIFM (in effect, a self-managed AIF).
+Although non-EU AIFMs will not be able to avail of the AIFMD marketing passport until a decision is made by the European Commission as to whether to extend the passport, the non-EU AIFM could establish a self-managed QIAIF, which may itself apply for authorisation as the AIFM (in effect, a self-managed AIF).
 The QIAIF may delegate its investment management functions to an EU or non-EU investment manager.
 The investment manager would not be the AIFM and therefore would not have to comply in full with the provisions of the AIFMD.
-The self-managed investment company ("SMIC") is a self-managed fund structure which is already firmly embedded within the Irish regulatory framework.
+The self-managed investment company ("SMIC") is a self-managed fund structure which was already firmly embedded within the Irish regulatory framework prior to the introduction of the AIFMD.